dKargo/dkargo-tutorials/packages/custom-token-bridging/readme.md

-# Tutorial: ERC20 token withdraw
+# Tutorial: Register custom ERC20 token
-`erc20-withdraw` shows how to move ERC20 token from the Dkargo chain to Arbitrum chain.<br/>
+`custom-token-bridging` shows how to register Custome ERC20 token to Gateway contract.<br/>
-Our Dkargo SDK provides a simply convenience method for withdraw erc20 token, abstracting away the need for the client to connect to any contracts manually.
+Our Dkargo SDK provides a simply convenience method for depositing ERC20 token, abstracting away the need for the client to connect to any contracts manually.

-Note that this repo covers initiating a withdrawal.
-For a demo on releasing the funds from the Outbox, see [outbox-execute](../outbox-execute/)

 # Token Bridge
 The Arbitrum Chain (Layer 2, L2) hosts a variety of ERC-20 tokens, such as WETH and UNI.